Data Source in Blazor MultiSelect Dropdown Component

 Binding ExpandoObject

-You can bind ExpandoObject data to the MultiSelect component.
-The following example ExpandoObject
+Bind ExpandoObject data to the MultiSelect component.
+In the following example, ExpandoObject is bound to a collection of vehicles.

 @using Syncfusion.Blazor.DropDowns